By Steve Beauregard

 The 31 casinos stretch from Mandalay Bay on the South, up to the Stratosphere to the North.
 Many others casino/hotels, like the Rio, Palms, and Hard Rock, aren’t included in the 31, as they are not located right on Las Vegas Boulevard.
 However these near-strip casinos are within walking distance – albeit a long walk in the heat.
 For example, The Hard Rock Casino is almost exactly a one mile walk to the Strip.
 The Rio to the Strip (at the Bellagio entrance) is just under a mile.

-According to the Nevada Gaming Commission, there are actually 42 casinos in the Las Vegas strip area.
+According to the Nevada Gaming Commission, there are actually 40 casinos in the Las Vegas strip area.
 Again however, their definition of “strip” is not as strict nor literal as ours is here, and therefore their list includes casinos off of Las Vegas Boulevard, including the Golden Dragon, which opened just off the Strip in November 2016.

 From the south, going north, the list of casinos on the Las Vegas strip is as follows: